Skip to main content

 Carnauba wax primarily consists of fatty acid esters.
 Coating tablets with the wax enables easier swallowing of the tablet.
 Carnauba wax has many other uses, including uses from car wax to dental floss.
 Carnauba wax is a safe, non-toxic and inert ingredient.[1][2]

-List of medications using Carnauba Wax
+Some examples of medications containing Carnauba Wax

 References